ioccc-src/winner/2006/sloane/README.md

     ./sloane.alt
 ```

-If you wish to make it like the original, as if the below [Original
+If you wish to make it like the original, as if the below [original
 code](#original-code) was being used, you can do:

 ``` <!---sh-->